Cryo-RALib -- a modular library for accelerating alignment in cryo-EM: Conclusion and Future Works

 \section{Conclusion and Future Works}

 With continuing enhancement of processing algorithms, cryo-EM has become a progressively powerful and efficient technique to solve structures of molecules.
 Currently, the performance of the popular GPU-accelerated Bayesian approach for 2D Classification in cryo-EM still poses a bottleneck in the processing as the computation time and the classification quality are sub-optimal.
 As a result, MRA-based approaches represent an option as it can better reveal structural variations at the 2D level.
 To the best of our knowledge, until now MRA-based methods are mostly implemented with CPU-supported algorithms and thereby time-consuming.
-In this work, a modular GPU-accelerated alignment library termed \textit{Cryo-RALib} is introduced.
-The library contains a set of alignment routines that can be used to accelerate 2D classification algorithms.
+In this work, a library termed \textit{Cryo-RALib} that expands the functionality of the CUDA library used by GPU ISAC is introduced.
+The library contains a GPU-accelerated MRA routine that can be used to accelerate 2D classification algorithms.
 We also provide several well-defined interfaces to connect the cryo-EM image analysis with the python data science stack to help users to perform analysis and visualization more easily.
 Our benchmarking results on TWCC show this implementation can accelerate the alignment procedure by one order of magnitude.
 In the future, it would be interesting to expand the library to accommodate other cryo-EM packages into this framework, and to provide a friendly environment for users and developers as well.